Culture - colonic tissue

 Normal value ranges may vary slightly among different laboratories.
 Talk to your health care provider about the meaning of your specific test results.

 An abnormal result means that disease-causing organisms have grown in the laboratory dish.
-Such organisms may include:
+These organisms may include:

 - Clostridium difficile bacteria